radian-software/selectrum/README.md

   requires violating the `completing-read` abstraction rather aggressively, and that goes against Selectrum's design philosophy of simplicity and consistency.
-* Recursive minibuffers are not currently supported.
-This is because such support would complicate the implementation significantly (currently all state is stored in a small set of global variables, and this scheme would need to be replaced with some kind of stack).
-  I am not necessarily opposed to adding recursive minibuffer support if it can be done relatively cleanly and somebody points out a concrete use case that benefits from the support.
 * In Emacs 25, `M-x ffap` is basically completely broken.
 This is because in old versions of Emacs, `ffap` worked by calling `completing-read` directly with a special completion table function,